MedAgent-Pro: Towards Evidence-based Multi-modal Medical Diagnosis via Reasoning Agentic Workflow: Experiment

+Across diverse real-world diagnostic scenarios in the NEJM database, MedAgent-Pro demonstrates significant performance gains in domains with visual tool support, such as cell imaging, chest X-rays, CT/MRI, and ophthalmology.
+Furthermore, it maintains strong performance in cases without visual tool support, achieving an overall improvement of 7.9\%, which demonstrates its strong robustness and generalizability across a variety of diagnostic tasks.
+In addition, as shown in table \ref{tab:mimic}, chest X-ray diagnosis involves certain tasks like \textit{Cardiomegaly} which rely on precise quantitative measurements like the cardiothoracic ratio.
+Meanwhile, others such as \textit{Fracture} detection, require detailed step-by-step analysis to identify subtle abnormalities.
+MedAgent-Pro achieves leading performance across most tasks, with an average performance gain of 13.7\%.

+\paragraph{Comparison with Medical Agentic Systems} We also compare MedAgent-Pro with advanced medical agentic frameworks, including MedAgents \cite{medagents}, MMedAgent \cite{mmedagent} and MDAgent \cite{mdagent}.
+Since MedAgents and MDAgent are originally designed for text-based questions, we adapt them into a VQA setting with their core mechanism.
+As shown in Table \ref{tab:sota}, MedAgent-Pro consistently outperforms these methods across all diseases and domains.
+This performance advantage stems from the fact that prior methods are primarily designed for basic question answering or as modular toolboxes, lacking the capacity to handle complex, multi-modal clinical scenarios.
+In contrast, MedAgent-Pro incorporates retrieval-based diagnostic steps and seamlessly integrates visual tools into its reasoning process, enabling effective and comprehensive decision-making support in clinical applications.

+\paragraph{Comparison with Task-specific Models} Additionally, we compare MedAgent-Pro with SOTA task-specific methods, i.e., for glaucoma diagnosis \cite{retizero, visionunite} and chest X-ray analysis \cite{maria,chexagent}.
+For glaucoma diagnosis, we also compare with the winners from the REFUGE2 challenge leaderboard \cite{refuge2}.
+As the leaderboard only reports the AUC metric, our comparison is limited to this metric.

-As shown in Table \ref{tab:refuge_winner}, MedAgent-Pro maintains its superiority in comparison with the REFUGE2 challenge winners and state-of-the-art MLLMs in ophthalmology.
-The AUC metric has improved by 6.8\%, while the mACC and F1 scores have increased by 4.6\% and 3.3\%, respectively.
-The improvement is particularly impressive, given that the challenge winners employed numerous techniques and that expert MLLMs were trained on millions of ophthalmology data, whereas the MLLMs in our MedAgent-Pro framework maintain a zero-shot setting.
-This finding further demonstrates that leveraging MLLMs for a specific domain does not necessarily require fine-tuning but can instead be achieved through domain-specific tools, highlighting the potential of our MedAgent-Pro framework.
+As shown in Table \ref{tab:refuge_winner}, MedAgent-Pro outperforms these task-specific methods, despite the VLMs in MedAgent-Pro remaining zero-shot.
+In glaucoma diagnosis, the AUC metric has improved by 6.8\%, while the bAcc and F1 scores have increased by 4.6\% and 3.3\%, respectively.
+This finding further demonstrates that integrating specialized tools with general VLMs can achieve performance comparable to domain-specific models, emphasizing the potential of the MedAgent-Pro framework.